Lumisumu/carrot-comic-downloader/README.md

 Follow instructions.
 Images are saved into "comics" folder.

+If you want to change wait time between downloads, change amount of seconds in this line: `time.sleep(3)`

 # Errors

 Error #1: Invalid input: only use "1" or "2", do not use "." or "#", enter number and press Enter.